Pryz/pryz.github.io/_posts/2015-06-06-puppet-workflow---puppet-camp-paris-2015.md

 We recently decided to release some of our modules to the Puppet Forge.
 We are trying to use more and more the Puppet community modules and we think that we have to participate in return.
 So far we have released only one module.
 Others will come soon.
 These modules are compatible with Puppet 2.7.x and 3.7.x.
 We are not using Puppet 4.x yet.

 We use the really good skeleton from Gareth Rushgrove (garethr) available on Github : [https://github.com/garethr/puppet-module-skeleton](https://github.com/garethr/puppet-module-skeleton).
-This skeleton give you a really good scaffolding to start writing a new module.
+This skeleton gives you a really good scaffolding to start writing a new module.

 You can follow our releases here : [https://forge.puppetlabs.com/TubeMogul](https://forge.puppetlabs.com/TubeMogul).